twbs/bootstrap/site/content/docs/5.2/components/progress.md

 ### Height

-We only set a `height` value on the `.progress`, so if you change that value the inner `.progress-bar` will automatically resize accordingly.
+You only set a `height` value on the `.progress` container, so if you change that value, the inner `.progress-bar` will automatically resize accordingly.

 {{< example >}}
 <div class="progress"  role="progressbar" aria-label="Example 1px high" aria-valuenow="25" aria-valuemin="0" aria-valuemax="100" style="height: 1px">